What shapes the loss landscape of self-supervised learning?: A Landscape Theory of Self-Supervised-Learning

 \textbf{Landscape Analysis}.
-The above discussion shows that the landscape for a class of situations in self-supervised contrastive learning can be reduced to an effective form in Eq.~\eqref{eq: general linear landscape}.
+The above discussion shows that the commone loss landscapes in self-supervised contrastive learning can be reduced to an effective form in Eq.~\eqref{eq: general linear landscape}.
 The following proposition shows that the variance term of the loss takes a specific form when the data is Gaussian.

 \begin{proposition} Let the data and noise be Gaussian.
 Then, $L = -{\rm Tr}[WBW^T] + \Tr[W\Sigma W^T W \Sigma W^T]$. \end{proposition}